-- Consider the types of faults we expect to see. - Create alternate mutated versions of the program. - Design tests that distinguish the real program from the mutated program. - Process of fault seeding deliberately creating programs with faults to see if our tests can find those intentional faults.
+- Model the type of faults we expect to see in a program. - Create alternate versions of the program with those faults. - Design tests that distinguish the real program from the faulty program. - Process of fault seeding deliberately creating programs with faults to see if our tests can find those intentional faults.